|

 business plan as a budget.
 If you cannot stick to that budget,

+your business plan is too ambitious.
 5. Pick the Winners and Pay a Premium

 Employ key people with proven records of success